Jonathan Kent — 导演 (22)

 Mother Courage and Her Children

-类型: Theater 编剧: 贝托尔特-布莱希特 Bertolt Brecht / Bertolt Brecht
+类型: theater 编剧: 贝托尔特-布莱希特 Bertolt Brecht / Bertolt Brecht

 其它标题: Mother Courage and Her Children / Мамаша Кураж и её дети 导演: 贝托尔特-布莱希特 Bertolt Brecht / Jonathan Kent 演员: Anne Bancroft / Conrad Bromberg / James Catusi / Harry Eno / Bruce Glover